aprendendofelipe/next-swr/README.md

     props: { data },
     swr: {
       revalidate_f: 1,
-      refreshInterval: 30_000
+      refreshInterval: 30_000,
-    }
-  }
-})
+      revalidateOnFocus: false,
+    },
+  };
+});
 ```

 ## Options

-- `revalidateIfStale = true`: automatically revalidate even if there is stale data
+- `revalidateIfStale = true`: revalidate only if there is stale data
-- `revalidateOnMount = true`: enable or disable first automatic revalidation when component is mounted
+- `revalidateOnMount = true`: enable or disable first automatic revalidation when page is mounted
 - `revalidateOnFocus = true`: automatically revalidate when window gets focused
 - `refreshInterval`:
   - Disabled by default: `refreshInterval = 0`
-  - If set to a number, polling interval in milliseconds (min 50 ms)
+  - If set to a number, polling interval in milliseconds.
-  - If set to a function, the function will receive the latest data and should return the interval in milliseconds
+  - If set to a function, the function will receive the latest props and should return the interval in milliseconds.
 - `dedupingInterval`: dedupe revalidate at least this time interval in milliseconds.
 Default is the elapsed time in the previous revalidation
 - `revalidate_f`: sets a fixed revalidate on `getStaticProps`.
 The default is automatic, being `revalidate` plus the elapsed time in the previous revalidation
 - `swrPath`: sets the endpoint to return the server time to synchronize expiration.
-Default is `/swr` which can be provided by `middlewareClock`
+Default is `/swr` which can be provided by `next-swr/clock`

-## Incompatibility

-Not compatible with Next.js v13.3.0 due to a [bug.](https://github.com/vercel/next.js/issues/48302)

 ## License